scalamolecule/molecule-web/docs/database/compare/plain-sql.md

 ### Example query

-"Departments With More Than 2 Employees Assigned to Projects With a Budget Exceeding 1M"
+"Departments with more than 2 employees assigned to projects with a budget exceeding 1M"

 Molecule:
 ```scala